 If you suspect or know about a privacy incident involving HPSM members’ PHI, you must immediately report it to HPSM to investigate.
 Your actions can help mitigate the potential negative impact of the incident on the member(s).

 To report suspected privacy or security incidents, you can contact HPSM in one of these ways:

 You may remain anonymous, if you prefer, by calling the Compliance Hotline.

 All information received or discovered by HPSM’s Compliance Department is treated as confidential, and the results of investigations are shared only with persons having a legitimate reason to receive the information (e.g., state and federal authorities, HPSM legal counsel, HPSM clinical reviewers and/or senior management).

-You can report potential breaches of PHI to the following agencies, depending on the program affected.
+You can report potential breaches of PHI or PI to the following agencies, depending on the program affected.